pnearing/bluetoothScreenLock/docs/user-guide.md

 - If your phone rotates MAC addresses, pair it or use name equality as a fallback (less secure).
 - Verbosity: set `LOG_LEVEL=DEBUG` before launching to get detailed logs.
 - If locking fails, the app tries several methods: loginctl, GNOME DBus, xdg-screensaver, etc.
+- DBus calls have finite timeouts (e.g., ~3s) to avoid UI hangs when services stall.
+If your desktop's DBus is slow, operations may retry/fallback automatically.
+- Autostart delay wrapper uses absolute binaries and falls back gracefully if helpers like `base64` are unavailable.